 Marijuana Flavonoid Testing Lab

-Centrally located in Lakeland, Florida, Modern Canna Science is capable of performing a wide range of analytical testing, including the analysis of cannabis flavonoid profiles.
+Centrally located in Lakeland, Florida, Modern Canna is capable of performing a wide range of analytical testing, including the analysis of cannabis flavonoid profiles.
 Laboratory technicians can also be dispatched to marijuana growing or processing facilities to ensure that standard operating procedures, records, and samples are all in compliance with Florida statutes and Department of Health regulations.
-For reliable, state-of-the-art marijuana flavonoid testing, call our lab to arrange a sample submission.
+For reliable, state-of-the-art marijuana flavonoid testing, send us a message here.

 More on Flavonoids:

 - CBD School, “What are Flavonoids?” https://cbdschool.com/what-are-flavonoids/

 - LiveStrong.org, “What are the Health Benefits of Flavonoids?” https://www.livestrong.com/article/492244-what-are-the-health-benefits-of-flavonoids/

 - Cannabis Industry Institute, “Flavonoids Add Entourage Effect,” http://www.cannabisindustryinstitute.com/news/flavonoids-add-entourage-effect/